vmeansdev/Places/README.md

 ## Overview

 The Places app is a technical assignment for ABN Amro Bank, designed to demonstrate the capability to fetch, display, and interact with location data using the Wikipedia app via deep linking.
 The app fetches locations from a specified URL, displays them in a list, and allows users to open each location in the Wikipedia app.
 Additionally, users can manually enter a custom location to open in the Wikipedia app.
+As a result, a manualy entered location is stored in the list of all locations.

 ## Features